-6.0 Experiment 20: Voice Corruptor (A Grand Challenge for the more able)
+6.0 Experiment 20: Voice Corruptor (Not part of this Lab)

 This part of the experiment is outside the scope of the experiment.
 It is designed to provide you with an open problem so that you can explore designing digital systems and implementing digital circuits using the DE1 and the add-on card at your own leisure.
 You need to check out a set of kits to take home from stores.
 For example, you might want to try this out over the Christmas break.